Trump recommits to a Sept. 10 debate and lashes out at Harris at news conference

 To be sure, Trump has often cited Babbitt’s death while lamenting the treatment of those who first attended a rally outside the White House that day, then marched to the Capitol, many of whom fought with police and entered the the building.

 “I think those people were treated very badly.
-When you compare it to other things that took place in this country where a lot of people were killed,” Trump said Thursday, adding “nobody was killed on Jan.
-6.”
+When you compare it to other things that took place in this country where a lot of people were killed,” Trump said Thursday.

 He also falsely claimed more people attended his speech at a “Stop the Steal” rally before the riot than the famous March on Washington in 1963, the iconic event at which Dr. Martin Luther King Jr. gave his “I Have a Dream” speech.